ManimCommunity/manim/.github/PULL_REQUEST_TEMPLATE.md

 - [ ] Newly added functions/classes are either private or have a docstring
 - [ ] Newly added functions/classes have [tests](https://github.com/ManimCommunity/manim/wiki/Testing) added and (optional) examples in the docs
 - [ ] Newly added documentation builds, looks correctly formatted, and adds no additional build warnings
-- [ ] The oneline summary has been included [in the wiki](https://github.com/ManimCommunity/manim/wiki/Changelog-for-next-release)